090988ansarikashif/hello-world/Grunt for the javascript files.md

 # Executing Grunt

 grunt-cli doesn't install the tool grunt, it only prepare the field.
 You'll have to download the package used by the gruntfile first.
-In the case of Searx, you'll have to do this :
+In the case of Searx, you'll have to do this:

     cd searx/static/oscar
     npm install

-Then, you can finally execute grunt here, or go back at the root of the project, and execute :
+Then, you can finally execute grunt here, or go back at the root of the project, and execute:

     make grunt